 It requires in-depth research, knowledge of the oil wells, and at times an engineer has to also come up with designs that connect these reservoirs to other oil wells.
 With a global inclination for clean energy, petroleum engineers also have to figure out how to use these natural oil deposits to generate energy-efficient fuel.

 Interestingly enough, the number of people qualified for such jobs is barely enough to meet the actual demand.
 This makes it a genuinely sought after job.
-The initial salary of a petroleum engineer in India can hover between 4 lakhs and 4.5 lakhs per year.
-However, with about 12 years’ experience, this number could also touch 40 lakhs per annum.
+The initial salary of a petroleum engineer in India can hover between 4 lakhs and 4.5 lakhs per year making it one of the highest paying engineering jobs in India.
+However, with about 12 years experience, this number could also touch 40 lakhs per annum landing petroleum engineers in the top five highest-paying engineering jobs in India.

 5. Aerospace Engineer